-- ICCS-A1 (Self-declaration of compliance) intended for common, non-critical products. - ICCS-A2 (Third-party compliance assessment) also intended for common, non-critical products, but offers an enhanced level of evaluation.

-- ICCS-B (Cyber resilience certification) intended for products used in critical infrastructures - ICCS-C (Full cyber resilience certification) intended for products used in the most critical environments, such as defence systems and nuclear industries.
+- ICCS-C1 (Self-declaration of compliance) intended for common, non-critical products. - ICCS-C2 (Third-party compliance assessment) also intended for common, non-critical products, but offers an enhanced level of evaluation. - ICCS-B (Cyber resilience certification) intended for products used in critical infrastructures - ICCS-A (Full cyber resilience certification) intended for products used in the most critical environments, such as defence systems and nuclear industries.
+In addition to the security testing activity, an activity evaluating the development process is also introduced.